Wind power is the most widely used and rapidly growing renewable energy technology. It has been adopted on a large scale globally.

 2.2.
 Test method

-After testing the perpendicularity, roundness and flatness of the quenching machine tool beyond the full tooth height range, the results show that the perpendicularity, roundness and flatness of the quenching machine tool are 0.09mm, 0.12mm and 0.06mm.
+After evaluating the perpendicularity, roundness, and flatness of the quenching machine tool beyond the full tooth height range, the results indicate that the perpendicularity, roundness, and flatness are 0.09mm, 0.12mm, and 0.06mm respectively.

 Table 2 test induction quenching parameters